'Net zero' climate targets might sound promising, but do read the fine print

 The first is whether they apply to all greenhouse gases, or just carbon dioxide.

-New Zealand for instance cemented its net-zero-by-2050 vows into law in November 2019, but with a woolly caveat: It only applies to carbon dioxide.
-A third of the country's total emissions come from belching cattle and especially sheep.
+New Zealand for instance cemented it’s net-zero-by-2050 vows into law in November 2019, but with a woolly caveat: It only applies to CO2.
+A third of the country’s total emissions come from belching cattle and especially sheep.

 Kicking the can?